catalog header

 The Gonzaga Master of Science in Taxation (MS.Tax) program is designed to equip students with a strong technical skill set, enhanced communication skills, and a framework with which to approach the complex problems and issues faced by taxpayers in today’s global economy.
 Significant emphasis is placed on issue identification, problem solving, and tax planning.

-Current Gonzaga undergraduate accounting majors may apply for the Accelerated MS.Tax program during the second semester of their junior year.
-If accepted, they may take up to nine credits of graduate-level courses during their senior year with the permission of the program director.
-Students may apply for the Accelerated MS.Tax program after successful completion of ACCT 365 Federal Taxation I. To be considered for admission for the Accelerated MS.Tax, students should have completed six upper division accounting credits with a minimum GPA of 3.0 and have maintained a minimum cumulative GPA of 3.20
+Current Gonzaga undergraduate students may apply for the Accelerated MS.Tax program once they have received a grade for ACCT 365 Federal Taxation I. If accepted, they may take up to nine credits of graduate-level courses during their senior year with the permission of the program director.
+To be considered for admission for the Accelerated MS.Tax, students should have maintained a minimum GPA of 3.0 in upper division accounting courses and a minimum cumulative GPA of 3.20.

 1. Students applying to Gonzaga University must submit Gonzaga’s Graduate Application, which can be accessed online at https://www.gonzaga.edu/gradapply